 Catalyx Quick Summary

-Catalyx is only suitable for Canadian residents, but Canadians are able to access the trading platform outside of Canada.
+Catalyx is exclusively for Canadian residents, but the good news is that Canadians can still access the trading platform even when traveling outside of Canada.

 -